Fcmam5/state-of-dz-swe-2024/website/docs/insights/remuneration.md

     "11-15 years" : 13
     "16 years and above" : 5
 ```
+Which means that the definition of senior and mid-level is not fully agreed upon in the community in years of experience which is why we defined our own for the sake of clarity in this survey.
 </details>

 #### Trainees and entry-level engineers (2 years of professional experience, or less)